jacobkap/crimebythenumbers/docs/intro-to-r.md

 example_123_value.demonstration
 #> [1] 130
 ```
 I've been saying "object" a lot, without defining it.
 An object is a bit tricky to define, especially at this stage in the book.
 Throughout this book I'll be using object to describe something that has been assigned value, such as "a" and "example_123_value.demonstration".
-This also includes outside datasets read into R, such as loading an Excel file into R and even a set of R code that has been assigned to an object (which is called a function).
+This also includes outside data sets read into R, such as loading an Excel file into R and even a set of R code that has been assigned to an object (which is called a function).
 Each object that you have created yourself can be found in the Environment tab.

 ## What are functions (and packages)? {#functions-intro}

 When programming to do research you'll often have to do the same thing multiple times.
-For example, many crime datasets are available as one file for each year of data.
+For example, many crime data sets are available as one file for each year of data.
 So if you are analyzing multiple years of data you'll need to clean each file separately - and in most cases that involves using the exact same code for every file.
 This also includes doing things that other people have done.
 For example, most research leads to at least one graph made.
 Since making graphs is so common, many people have spent a long time writing code to make it easy to make publication-ready graphs.
 Instead of doing all that work ourselves we can just use code that other people have written and made available to us.
 While we could do this by copying code, the easiest way to reuse code it to use functions.

 As noted in the previous section, a function is a bunch of code (it could range from a single line of code to hundreds of lines) that has been assigned to an object.
 We'll dive into this topic in detail in Chapter \@ref(functions) - including how to make your own functions - but using functions is such an important concept that we'll briefly introduce them here.
 Almost everything that you will do in R is through functions.
 For the most part that'll be using functions that other people have written that are available to use - and this includes functions that are built into R already and ones we have to download from other R programmers.